JuliaThTranNguyen/Northernwind/README.md

 https://localhost:8443/swagger-ui.html#/

 Step 10: If you get return

 "Bad authen
 Bad TLS/SSL/Certificate..."

 Or your Swagger-iu.html is not working.
 Then the configuration for your TKCS12 Key certificate failed.
 In this case, regenerate TKCS12 again.
-Replace your /keystore/_file_name.p12 with the new _file_name.p12
+Replace your /keystore/_file_name.p12 with the new generated _file_name.p12

-GLUCK with your Project :333
+				#GLUCK with your Project :333